NZEI confirms further strike action

 We acknowledge that strike action is difficult for parents and carers, as well as disruptive for children’s learning.
 If your school cannot provide supervision then we suggest parents and carers talk to their employers about working from home.

-Any Board of Trustee members who need more information about managing a strike should consult the MoE/NZSTA Guidance.
+Any Board of Trustee members who need more information about managing a strike should consult the Ministry of Education/NZSTA Guidance.

 Ministry of Education offer to primary teachers and principals: